-Is any money withdrawn from a Registered Retirement Savings Plan, either as a lump sum or as a periodic payment.
+Is any money withdrawn from a RRSP, either as a lump sum or as a periodic payment.
 Included in this amount are withdrawals and monies from RRSP annuities.
 Note that monies from RRIFs may be reported on line 115 (other pensions or superannuation) if the recipient is 65 years of age or older; otherwise, monies from RRIFs are reported on line 130 (other income).
 Information on RRSP income is available starting with the 1994 data.
-Starting in 1999, only RRSP income of persons aged 65 years or older is included.
+Since 1999, only RRSP income of persons aged 65 years or older is included.